 The 6 C’s of brand color selection

 Selecting the color(s) to represent your brand requires evaluating many different design elements.
-The six C’s can help ensure that the colors you choose reflect your brand personality and resonate with your target audience.
+The six C’s can help ensure that the colors you choose reflect your brand image and personality and resonate with your new target audience.

 - Context.
 How do you plan to use the colors?
 Where and how will they show up in your marketing materials?

 - Competition.
 How will your colors relate and compare

 - Culture.
 What meaning does each color have

 within our society’s culture?